|Deep Fork Community Action Self-Help Housing program is unique. It

 income receive special low interest rates or subsidized payments from

 USDA/RD.
-In almost every case, program participants are able to become
+In almost every case, program participants are able to

-Deep Fork Self-Help Housing acts as the counseling agency prior to loan
+Deep Fork Self-Help Housing acts as the counseling agency prior to

-by the lender USDA/RD.
+Community Action, but by the lender USDA/RD.

-Any interested applicants can contact Deep Fork Self-Help Housing for
+Any interested applicants can contact Deep Fork Self-Help Housing

-Dream of Homeownership a reality for you.
+American Dream of Home Ownership a reality for you.